Parents/Students » Guidelines and Policies » UCP Information Form

 • Allegations of child abuse are referred to County Departments of Social Services, Protective Services Divisions, or appropriate law enforcement agency.

-• Health and safety complaints regarding a Child Development Program are referred to the Department of Social Services for licensed facilities, and to the appropriate Child Development regional administrator for licensing-exempt facilities.
+• Health and safety complaints regarding licensed facilities operating a Child Development Program are referred to the Department of Social Services.

 How do I file a UCP complaint and how is it processed?